XAdanM/XAdamM.github.io/content/posts/hitchhikers-guide-to-arch-linux.md

 So I kinda lied earlier.
 Well, actually Billiam kinda lied on his college applications, because everyone does.
 He's not actually the president of the CS club, but rather the co-president.
 OHHH NOOO!
 Someone go alert the colleges to reject his applications!

 The other co-president of the club is Lalani Lee, who is a much more interesting person than Billiam, at least to Bobert.
 In fact, Bobert would probably be super obsessed with Lalani if he wasn't already super obsessed with anime girls.
-Wait, did I already mention that Bobert is hardcore hyper-weeb?
+Wait, did I already mention that Bobert is hardcore weeb?
 He also brags to everyone about how he knows Japanese, except his entire knowledge of the language comes from watching dubbed anime so I'm not sure if should trust him too much about that.

 The entire planet of Earth has a problem, which is that its computers enjoy malfunctioning and watching you cry.
 Many solutions have been suggested for this problem, but most of them involved creating more and more powerful and smart computers that only gain more and more satisfaction from watching you cry.